 Day 2: Phu Yen – Mai Chau.
 145 km – 5 h ( B ,L , D )

 This motorcycle tour to Mai Chau is the highlight of the trip.
-With many small roads that lead into the mountains around Mai Chau, so we’ll take the chances to take the most beautiful picture of Vietnam mountains and to see and learn more about culture of H’mong, Dao and Thai people.
+With many small roads that lead into the mountains around Mai Chau, so we’ll take the chance to take the most beautiful picture of Vietnam mountains and to see and learn more about the culture of the Hmong, Dao, and Thai people.
 We will take on the challenge of an old road built by the French army.
-This great Vietnam motorbike tour to Mai Chau will finish at about 4 PM in village of the Thai people and then we will spend the rest of the day for exploring nearby villages.
+This great Vietnam motorbike tour to Mai Chau will finish at about 4 PM in the village of the Thai people and then we will spend the rest of the day exploring nearby villages.

 Overnight in a Thai ethnicity stilt house in Mai Chau.

-After enjoying breakfast in the peaceful village of Mai Chau, we keep riding on a small, spectacular and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
-Hit the legendary Ho Chi Minh trail and then stay all the way to Tan Ky town where we spend the night in a hotel.
+After enjoying breakfast in the peaceful village of Mai Chau, we keep riding on a small, spectacular, and paved trail along the Ma river until Cam Thuy town where we stop for lunch.
+Hit the legendary Ho Chi Minh trail and then stay in Tan Ky town where we spend the night in a hotel.

 Day 4: Tan Ky – Phong Nha.
 280 km – 7 h ( B , L , D )